Privacy-Preserving Nonlinear Observer Design Using Contraction Analysis: Abstract

 \section{Abstract}

-Real-time signal processing applications are increasingly focused on analyzing privacy-sensitive data obtained from individuals, and this data might need to be processed through model-based estimators to produce accurate statistics.
-Moreover, the models used in population dynamics studies, e.g., in epidemiology or sociology, are often necessarily nonlinear.
-This paper presents a design approach for nonlinear privacy-preserving model-based observers, relying on contraction analysis to give differential privacy guarantees to the individuals providing the input data.
-The approach is illustrated in two applications: estimation of edge formation probabilities in a dynamic social network, and syndromic surveillance relying on an epidemiological model.
+Real-time information processing applications such as those enabling a more intelligent infrastructure are increasingly focused on analyzing privacy-sensitive data obtained from individuals.
+To produce accurate statistics about the habits of a population of users of a system, this data might need to be processed through model-based estimators.
+Moreover, models of population dynamics, originating for example from epidemiology or the social sciences, are often necessarily nonlinear.
+Motivated by these trends, this paper presents an approach to design nonlinear privacy-preserving model-based observers, relying on additive input or output noise to give differential privacy guarantees to the individuals providing the input data.
+For the case of output perturbation, contraction analysis allows us to design convergent observers as well as set the level of privacy-preserving noise appropriately.
+Two examples illustrate the approach: estimating the edge formation probabilities in a dynamic social network, and syndromic surveillance relying on an epidemiological model.